The Legend of the Titanic: Plot

-Elizabeth tells her father that she wants to marry Juan, and he agrees.
 Having failed to achieve their wedding plan, Elizabeth's stepmother and Maltravers decide to resort to drastic measures.
 They decide to hold Elizabeth's father up at gunpoint, force him to sign the whaling concession, and tie him up.
-Meanwhile, Mr. Ice and his gang of sharks prepares to sink the Titanic.
-Geoffreys asks the radio man to send an urgent wire from Maltravers to his whaling ships by telegraph, but the mice chew apart the wires to stop it from being sent.
+At the same time, Mr. Ice, a tiger shark who escaped from prison is asked to arrange the destruction of the ship.
+Mr. Ice and his gang of sharks prepares to sink the Titanic.
+Maltravers' manservant Geoffreys asks the radio man to send an urgent wire from Maltravers to his whaling ships by telegraph, but the mice chew apart the wires to stop it from being sent.

-Ice and his gang of sharks fools a giant octopus named Tentacles into heaving an iceberg to the surface of the ocean.
+Ice and his gang fool a giant innocent-minded octopus named Tentacles into heaving an iceberg to the surface of the ocean.
 The Titanic crashes into the iceberg, during which Maltravers and his entourage flee the ship in a lifeboat.
 In order to fix the telegraph wires, the mice enlist the help of a French mouse named Camembert, who insist they tie the wires to his moustache, seemingly electrocuting him to death.

 Elizabeth and Juan manage to save her father and escort him to a lifeboat.
 Suddenly, several whales and dolphins arrive to help with the rescue, while a guilt-ridden but determined Tentacles tries to hold the bow and the stern together as they are splitting apart, and keep the ship on the surface for as long as possible.
-Elizabeth, Juan, Connors, Ronny, and Smiley jump off the Titanic into the sea and are saved by a whale.
+Everyone jumps off the Titanic into the sea and are saved by a whale.
 Once everyone on the ship has been saved, the Titanic finally sinks, taking Tentacles with it and seemingly crushing him.
 In the morning, the passengers are taken aboard the RMS Carpathia.
 The said ship arrives in New York and disembarks the passengers.
 Elizabeth and Juan are married, as are Connors and Stella.
-It is revealed that Tentacles and Camembert have actually both survived.
-Everyone celebrates at the Brooklyn Bridge, congratulating Tentacles for saving everyone.
+Everyone celebrates at the Brooklyn Bridge, where Tentacles and Camembert show up, inexplicably unharmed.

-The film ends with old Connors and Stella back in modern-day New York and Connors telling his grandchildren that whales are still hunted, and that they must do whatever they can to stop the whaling scheme at all costs.
-Stella ends off the film by telling the grandchildren: "Your grandfather loves to tell stories, but like all sailors, you shouldn't take him too seriously."
+Back in modern-day New York old Connors tells his grandchildren that whales are still hunted, and that they must do whatever they can to stop the whaling scheme at all costs.